twilio/hls-frontline-pharma/README.md

 ---
 ### Add User to Salesforce Account

+**This is 100% optional if you want to add a 2nd user to your Salesforce account**

 You can add a `user` to your (i.e., where you are the administrator) Salesforce account.
 The Salesforce developer account allows adding 1 (total of 2) users.